keithgroup/mbGDML/docs/source/data-and-models/structuresets.rst

 Creation
 --------

-Structure sets require :ref:`Cartesian Coordinates` (and their units), :ref:`Entity IDs`, and :ref:`Component IDs` to create.
+Structure sets require :ref:`atomic numbers<Atomic numbers>`, :ref:`Cartesian coordinates` (and :attr:`~mbgdml.data.structureset.structureSet.r_unit`), :ref:`Entity IDs`, and :ref:`Component IDs` to create.
-The easiest way is by using :func:`~mbgdml.data.structureset.structureSet.from_xyz`.
+The easiest way is to assign the data to the corresponding attributes.

+Files commonly used in computational chemistry already have all these data.
+We provide a few ways to directly parse these data directly from the file instead of manually adding them to the structure set.

 .. automethod:: mbgdml.data.structureset.structureSet.from_xyz

+.. automethod:: mbgdml.data.structureset.structureSet.from_npz

 Creating entity and component IDs for single-component structures we provide two structures to help initialize these data.